Location: Newnham on Severn

 What we need from you

-No qualifications or previous experience are needed.
-You may have previous experience in care, just be starting work, or looking to do something different.
 What is important to us is that you share our values, have a positive attitude and a willingness to learn.
 You will be good at both listening to and talking with people.
 You will have a positive and patient approach to supporting people with daily activities and enjoy helping people learn and explore new things.
-You have a flexible approach and like work both as part a team as well as on your own.
+You will have a flexible approach and like to work both as part of a team, as well as on your own.

-If this job sounds like the right one for you, click Apply and complete the short on-line application form.
-We are an Equal Opportunities employer and welcome applicants from all sections of the community.
+If this job sounds like the right one for you, click Apply and complete the short online application form.
+We are an Equal Opportunities employer and welcomes applicants from all sections of the community.

 We’ll respond to your application within three working days.
-We will not wait until the closing date to arrange interviews so if we have filled the vacancies before the advertised closing date we will close this advert early.
+We will not wait until the closing date to arrange interviews, so if we have filled the vacancies before the advertised closing date, we will close the advert early.